szaher/cookiecutter/README.rst

 cookiecutter-openstack
 ======================

-Cookiecutter template for an OpenStack project.
+Cookiecutter template for an Pythonic project.
 See https://github.com/audreyr/cookiecutter.

 * Free software: Apache license
 * pbr_: Set up to use Python Build Reasonableness
 * hacking_: Enforces the OpenStack Hacking Guidelines
 * stestr_: Runs tests using stestr
-* OpenStack-Infra_: Ready for OpenStack Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.7, 3.5
 * Sphinx_ docs: Documentation ready for generation and publication